pellcorp/creality-wiki/docs/cartographer.md

 ## Scan Calibration Method

-Some cartographer users choose to use scan only instead of touch and that is easy enough to do once you have finished setting it up.
+Some cartographer users choose to use scan only instead of touch and that is easy enough to do, you can setup for scan immediately after installation, no need to do the 3 step calibration as for touch!

 You can run the following gcode command: